 Section 1.3 Membership Fees.
 The membership fee, if any, shall be determined by the Board at a uniform amount and set for each class of membership.
 The Board may dispense with the initial payment of a membership fee, allowing the amount of such membership fee to be taken from the first capital credits accruing to the member’s accounts; however, the membership fees taken from accrued capital credits shall not be refunded upon termination of membership, but will be paid out under the provision of Co-op’s general and special capital credit retirement Bylaws.

 Section 1.4 Purchase of Services.
 Each person who applies for service shall, as soon as service is available, take service from Co-op.
 The member shall pay therefore monthly at rates in accordance with either established tariffs for tariffed services or price schedules for non-tariffed services, or for the services rendered by other carriers at the rates which Co-op is obliged to bill and collect by contractual arrangements with other carriers.
-It is expressly understood that amounts received by Co-op for all services in excess of costs are furnished by members from the moment of receipt as capital, and each member shall be credited with the capital so furnished as provided in these Bylaws.
-However, Co-op is not obligated to furnish such credits for services which are not billed and collected by Co-op even when such services are partially rendered over the facilities of Co-op.
 Each member shall pay the above amounts owed by him or her to Co-op as and when the same become due and payable.

 Section 1.5 Termination of Membership.